Biarritz: Belle Époque

 During the Belle Époque of European peace and prosperity, in 1894, a department store called Biarritz Bonheur was created.
 It was enlarged twice (in 1911 and 1926).
 It became the temple of luxury and fashion.
 By the start of the 20th century, most of its workers spoke English.
+The Hôtel de Ville, which was commissioned as a department store, was completed in 1929.

 After World War II

 At the end of World War II in Europe, the U.S. Army's Information and Educational Branch was ordered to establish an overseas university campus for demobilized American servicemen and women in the French resort town of Biarritz.
 Under General Samuel L. McCroskey, the hotels and casinos of Biarritz were converted into quarters, labs, and class spaces for U.S. service personnel.
-The University opened on 10 August 1945 and about 10,000 students attended an eight-week term.
+The university opened on 10 August 1945 and about 10,000 students attended an eight-week term.
 This campus was set up to provide a transition between army life and subsequent attendance at a university in the US, so students attended for just one term.
 After three successful terms, the G.I.
 University closed in March 1946 (see G. I. American Universities).